quan0401/banking/README.md

 - The ports specified above (6969 for the backend and 3002 for the frontend) should be configured in your project's settings.

 ## Contributing

-Please make sure to update tests as appropriate.

-## License

-[Specify your project's license here]